Emotional Reflexology Course

 It is like it has a built in emotional immune system designed to keep us safe from the things we do not want to experience, like: heartache, shame, guilt, etc.

+These are the things that we really don’t want to fill our mind.
+They tend to cause misery rather than bliss.
 That “gut” feeling shows up to guide you away from the things you don’t want to experience to focus on the present for you to live in the moment.

 It sounds perfect… and it really is, until your current moment is filled with fear, pain, stress, worry, grief, heartache, etc. without any obvious explanation for it other than your body is remembering what you have long forgotten, or it is hell bent on sticking on a heartbreaking memory that you just can’t seem to move past.